DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 From the beginning I felt she was weird."

 Did she see it?
-From far behind, while everyone was focused at gargoyles, this female bodyguard was keeping eye on Kay's hands.
+From far behind, while everyone was focused at gargoyles, this female bodyguard was keeping eye on Kai's hands.
 Not only her sight was abnormally good, but her intuition was right on spot too.

 _TL Note:_ Being popular is hard, even cool Fairin keeps eye on you, hero-kun